Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Summary

-• Add new Turnitin Assignments from the Build Content menu
+• Add new Turnitin Assignments from the ‘Build Content’ menu (not ‘Assessments’).

-• Review Optional Settings before Submitting
+• Review the new Assignment’s Optional Settings before Submitting.

-• Optionally, remove the default Adaptive Release Rule and apply a different Grading Schema
+• Optionally, remove the default Adaptive Release Rule and apply a different Grading Schema.

 Creating a New Turnitin LTI Assignment